Tonks89/RoboND-Kinematics-Project/writeup.md

 6 | -pi/2 | 0 | 0 | q6
 EE | 0 | 0 | d7 | 0

-The actual numerical values for these paramaters can be extracted from the robots URDF file.
+The actual numerical values for these paramaters can be extracted from the robot's URDF file.
-This file contains the distances and orientations between joint frames, however, one must be careful when extracting this information, since the the URDF frames do not correspond to our DH convention.
+This file contains the distances and orientations between joint frames, however, one must be careful when extracting this information since the the URDF frames do not correspond to our DH convention.

 i | alpha(i-1) | a(i-1) | d(i) | theta(i)
 --- | --- | --- | --- | ---